RV beginner

 States that require a commercial driver’s license

 Drivers of commercial-weight recreational vehicles weighing 26,001 pounds or more must take the written CDL knowledge test for a CDL endorsement.
-Contact the DMV for information regarding the CDL driving test, as it might not be required.
+The article advises contacting the DMV to determine whether a driving test is required.

 Wisconsin

-Recreational vehicles over 45 feet long must apply for a CDL.
+Recreational vehicles over 45 feet long must be licensed with a CDL.
 Recreational vehicles under 45 feet are exempt from needing a CDL.

 States that require either a noncommercial driver’s license or an endorsement